California scrub jay

 The California scrub jay (Aphelocoma californica) is a species of scrub jay native to western North America.
 It ranges from southern British Columbia throughout California and western Nevada near Reno to west of the Sierra Nevada.
 The California scrub jay was once lumped with Woodhouse's scrub jay and collectively called the western scrub jay.
 The group was also lumped with the island scrub jay and the Florida scrub jay; the taxon was then called simply scrub jay.
 The California scrub jay is nonmigratory and can be found in urban areas, where it can become tame and will come to bird feeders.
 While many refer to scrub jays as "blue jays", the blue jay is a different species of bird entirely.

 Etymology

 The generic name, Aphelocoma, derives from Latinized Ancient Greek apheles- (from ἀφελής-) "simple" + Latin coma (from Greek kome κόμη) "hair", in reference to the lack of striped or banded feathers in this genus, compared to other jays.
 The species name, californica, is Latin for "from California".

 Description

 The California scrub jay is a medium-sized bird, approximately 27–31 cm in length (including its tail), with a 39 cm wingspan, and about 80 g in weight.
 In general, this species has a blue head, wings, and tail; a gray-brown back; grayish underparts; and white eyebrows.
 The throat is whitish with a blue necklace.
-The call or "screech" is described as "harsh and scratchy".
+The call or "squawk" is described as "harsh and angry-sounding".

 Behavior

 Habitat

-True to its name, the California scrub jay inhabits areas of low scrub, preferring pinon-juniper forests, oak woods, and edges of mixed evergreen forests.
+True to its name, the California scrub jay inhabits areas of low scrub, preferring pinyon-juniper forests, oak woods, and edges of mixed evergreen forests.
 It also inhabits suburban gardens.